bryanbraun/bryanbraun.github.io/_posts/2011-11-20-spare-time.md

 ...

 Now, pick a day... one off in the future where nothing has been scheduled.
 Block out the whole day as busy, as if there was some incredibly important event at that time.
-Refuse to schedule anything short of shooting hoops with <a href="http://en.wikipedia.org/wiki/Charles_Barkley" target="_blank" title="Sir Charles">Charles Barkley</a> on that day.
+Refuse to schedule anything short of shooting hoops with <a href="http://en.wikipedia.org/wiki/Charles_Barkley" title="Sir Charles">Charles Barkley</a> on that day.

 Then, just spend the day doing that awesome thing.
-It could be longboarding or rock climbing or pretty much anything on <a href="http://vayable.com" target="_blank" title="Experience the World Differently">vayable.com</a>.
+It could be longboarding or rock climbing or pretty much anything on <a href="http://vayable.com" title="Experience the World Differently">vayable.com</a>.
 It doesn't matter what it is, as long as it's a phenomenal use of your spare time.

 Now, I admit that I'm being a bit hypocritical.
 I don't always use my time wisely (Holly can testify to that).
 But I have been re-evaluating what I do with my spare time.
 I'm looking to do better, and with the holidays coming up, I have a few empty days blocked out to do some really awesome things.